llm-workflow-engine/llm-workflow-engine/README.md

 Note: We welcome pull requests for any of the above features, or any other improvements you'd like to see in the project.

-## Updates

-- Thanks to @Tecuya for the following improvements:
-  - Improved inputs in the CLI, including support for history and arrow keys
-  - Fancy markdown rendering for outputs
-  - Fixes for the login process
-  - The ability to clear conversations
-  - Direct interaction with the API

 ## Contributing

 We welcome contributions to ChatGPT Wrapper!
 If you have an idea for a new feature or have found a bug, please open an issue on the GitHub repository.

 ## License